fbpx

 Those don’t hold a lot of weight and can easily crack if you start to mount a lot of items on them.

-They support a lot of weight and will last a very long time.
+Wall control peg board is who you want to go with since they support a lot of weight and will last a very long time.

 Adjustable Dumbbells